2D Data Objects

 A = astra_mex_data2d('get_single', id);

-This fetches the data object as a 2D matrix of class single.
+Fetch the data object as a 2D matrix of class single.

 set / store